Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Related Works

-\paragraph{World Models of LLMs} While there have been many theoretical debates about whether LLMs can effectively learn an internal world model from ungrounded form alone~\cite{bisk2020experience, merrill2021provable}, \cite{lecun2022path} advocated that world models should represent percepts and action plans at multiple levels of abstraction and multiple time scales, with the capability of planning, predicting, and reasoning. \cite{liu2022minds} proposed to ground LLM in the physical world by reasoning over the experimental results predicted by external simulation.
+\paragraph{World Models of LLMs} While there have been many theoretical debates about whether LLMs can effectively learn an internal world model from ungrounded form alone~\cite{bisk2020experience, merrill2021provable}, \cite{lecun2022path} advocated that world models should represent percepts and action plans at multiple levels of abstraction and multiple time scales, with the capability of planning, predicting, and reasoning. \cite{liu2022minds} proposed to ground LLM in the physical world by reasoning over the experimental results predicted by external simulation. \cite{hao2023reasoning} further leveraged LLMs as world models to predict the subsequent states by action simulation, given predefined states and actions per task.
 On the other hand, an increasing number of studies focus on investigating internal representations of LLMs.~\cite{patel2022mapping, abdou2021can} showed that by utilizing in-context learning, LLMs' learned representations can be mapped to grounded perceptual and conceptual structure in color and spatial domains.
 Moreover, \cite{gurnee2023language} and \cite{nanda2023emergent} discovered linear representations of space, time and game state in specifically trained LLMs, which are important for dynamic causal world models.
-Our work does not probe the internal representations of LLMs that have been trained for specific tasks, nor does it depend on external simulation engine.
-We demonstrate LLMs' zero-shot capability of visualizing their precepts at abstract level, predicting and tracking the internal states over time to generate action plans in multi-hop spatial reasoning tasks, which possibly mirrors the causal world model within LLMs.
+Our work does not probe the internal representations of specialized LLMs, nor does it depend on external simulation engine or state definitions.
+We demonstrate LLMs' zero-shot capability of representing their precepts at an abstract level, predicting and tracking the internal states over time to generate action plans in multi-hop spatial reasoning tasks, which possibly mirrors the causal world model within LLMs.